Updating Katz centrality by counting walks: Numerical experiments

 The results show that our strategy (iii) requires fewer iterations to converge, and thus smaller CPU times, compared to the other methods considered, especially in the case of large networks.
 Moreover, the number of iterations required to achieve convergence by methods (i) with $\vvec = \bzero$ and (ii) tends to increase with the size of the network; on the other hand, it decreases with $n$ for method (iii) and for \texttt{pcg($\xvec^{(0)} = \xvec$)}.
 This behaviour can be explained by observing that, while \texttt{pcg($\xvec^{(0)} = \bzero$)} and series truncation are iterative methods starting from a poor initial guess, namely $\xvec^{(0)}=\bzero$, our approach (iii) and \texttt{pcg($\xvec^{(0)} = \xvec$)} are initialized with $\xvec^{(0)} = \xvec$, which may already be a good approximation to $\xvec^{\cS}$.
 In fact, thanks to Corollary~\ref{corollary:update_katz}~and~\ref{corollary:update_katz_arc}, we know that if the removed node (resp., edge) has (resp., joins nodes with) a relative small centrality score(s), then $\xvec^{\cS}$ is almost identical to $\xvec$.
 An alternative explanation may also be given, for method (iii) only, in terms of the combinatorics of walks.
 Indeed, methods (i) with $\vvec = \bzero$ and (iii) compute $\xvec^{\cS}$ by counting from scratch all the walks that \textit{avoid} $s$, which are the ones not effected by the removal; method (iii), on the other hand, focuses on the walks that \textit{visit} $s$.
 The observed phenomenon may be hence explained because the number of these latter walks relative to network size decreases with an increasing $n$ (except for specific examples such as star graphs) much faster than the number of those that avoid $s$ relative to $n$.

-In our second set of experiments, we investigate the accuracy of Algorithm~\ref{alg:update_katz_edge}~and~\ref{alg:update_katz_node} when a set of nodes (edges) is removed from the graph.
+In our second set of experiments, we investigate the accuracy of Algorithm~\ref{alg:update_katz_edge}~and~\ref{alg:update_katz_node} when a set of nodes ({ resp., }edges) is removed from the graph.
 We sequentially removed $\lceil n/100 \rceil$ nodes (resp., $\lceil m/100\rceil$ edges) from the synthetic networks in our dataset.
 After each removal, we compute both the actual value of Katz centrality and its approximation.
-We perform both a random and a targeted selection of nodes/edges.
+We perform both a random and a targeted selection of nodes/edges, { which simulate random failures and malicious attacks to the networks, respectively}.
 The results are averaged over 30 runs.

 To assess the effectiveness of the algorithms, we consider the relative 2-norm error $\|\xvec-\widehat{\xvec}\|/\|\xvec\|$ between the actual vector of Katz centralities $\xvec$ and the approximations $\widehat{\xvec}$ computed with Algorithms~\ref{alg:update_katz_edge} and \ref{alg:update_katz_node}.
 We also look at the \emph{intersection similarity} of the induced rankings~\cite{isim_article}.
 The intersection similarity of two ranking vectors $\boldsymbol{\beta}$ and $\boldsymbol{\gamma}$ is defined as